yizhongw/mail-exec/README.md

 	```

 * You will receive a success email if your program is done successfully:

 ![](https://github.com/EastonWang/mail-exec/blob/master/success.png)

-* Of course, you will get a fail message if your program fails:
+* Of course, you will get a fail message like this if your program fails:

 ![](https://github.com/EastonWang/mail-exec/blob/master/fail.png)

 -----